deanthecoder/DTC.Core/README.md

 - **Converters**:
   Includes converters like `FileInfoToLeafNameConverter` and `MarkdownToInlinesConverter` that are designed to simplify UI bindings in Avalonia applications.

+- **Markdown**:
+  The `DTC.Core.Markdown` namespace exposes `ConsoleMarkdown.Write(...)`, which allows Markdown to be written into a stream suitable for reading in the text console.

 - **Extensions**:
   Provides extension methods for core .NET types such as `StringExtensions`, `FileInfoExtensions`, and `EnumerableExtensions` to make common operations more concise and readable.